pingcap/docs/tidb-cloud/tidb-cloud-security-faq.md

         - Passwords are stored after being encrypted by bcrypt, not in plain text.
         - TiDB Cloud supports password policy management, including password complexity management, password reuse management, and password validity management.
         - TiDB Cloud supports anti-brute force cracking of passwords.
-After several consecutive failed login attempts of a account, the account will be locked.
+After several consecutive failed login attempts of an account, the account will be locked.

     - SSO: GitHub and Google are currently supported.
 For SSO users, the account security is guaranteed by GitHub or Google.